 In a recent discussion with brand co-founder Stephen Forsey, he told PROFESSIONAL WATCHES that in order to properly view the nano-sculpture, which is the size of a need pinhead, they had to manufacture a special lens system small enough to fit inside the crown, yet sharp enough to properly magnify the sculpture.
 The result is an in-house lens with a ring on the end of the crown that allows magnification and focus levels to be adjusted to the user’s preference.

 There is, of course, a timekeeping element to it as well.
-But instead of making a traditional hour and minute indication, the time is available on demand via a push piece at 4 o’clock on the caseband which when pushed opens and aperture on the dial.
+But instead of making a traditional hour and minute indication, the time is available on-demand via a push-piece at 4 o’clock on the caseband which when pushed opens an aperture on the dial.
 The arrow at the top of the aperture indicates hours, and the red arrow below indicates minutes.
 And being that it is a Greubel Forsey, a tourbillon is naturally required, in this case, it is a 30° inclined double tourbillion that sits between 12 and 3 o’clock.

-The combination of miniaturized art work and the micro mechanics is the perfect juxtaposition of two forms of art that require the skills of expert artisans, at a level so small, they go beyond what the naked eye can see.
+The combination of miniaturized artwork and micromechanics is the perfect juxtaposition of two forms of art that require the skills of expert artisans, at a level so small, they go beyond what the naked eye can see.